qir-alliance/qat/docs/src/DeveloperGuide/ArchitectureOverview.md

 we talk about validating that a specialised QIR fulfils the description of a profile.

-In building QAT, we note that there are two main challenges to overcome: 1) Applying a profile to a generic QIR and 2) validating that a QIR is compliant with a profile specification.
+In building QAT, we note that there are two main challenges to overcome:

+1. Applying a profile to a generic QIR, and,
+2. Validating that a QIR is compliant with a profile specification.

 We may on occasion refer to the former as a transformation and the latter as an analysis to clarify the similarity to LLVM passes.
 The architecture described in this document attempts to address both of these challenges in way that we believe to be customisable and scalable in terms of profile requirements.

-Before digging into the details of the design of QAT, we first note that LLVMs `opt` has many of the properties that we desire: Modularised, extendable in a non-invasive manner and differentiates between analysis and transformation.
+Before digging into the details of the design of QAT, we first note that LLVMøs `opt` has many of the properties that we desire: Modularised, extendable in a non-invasive manner and differentiates between analysis and transformation.
 The downsides to `opt` is that we cannot pass a configuration to the individual passes, it is difficult to control which concrete passes are ran and, under the assumption that a profile is described by a collection of passes, there is no elegant way to bundle these into a single argument.
-In our design, it will be our goal to preserve the good aspects `opt` while adding the capabilities we miss to make profile transformations and validation.
+In our design, it will be our goal to preserve the good aspects of `opt` while adding the capabilities we miss to make profile transformations and validation.

 Before spelling the system requirements out, we consider a couple of examples of